MakeSchool-Tutorials/web-7-react-redux-tetris-app/P08-Controls/content.md

 The next step is to create a component with four buttons.
 These buttons will all issue actions.

-Notice that using Redux/React-Redux we can easily connect a component make changes to application state.
-Without Redux It would be important to understand this components relationship to other components.
-In this case it is unimportant since we need only send an action to the dispatcher.
+Redux allows you to make changes to applications state from any component by issuing and action.

+Without Redux changes in state would have to be passed up and down the component hierarchy and state would have to be managed by a shared parent component.

 ## Challenges

-Make a new component to hold the buttons.
+The first step is to make a new component to hold the buttons.
 Make a new file './src/components/controls.js'.
 The following stubs in the the controls component class.